-The Tamaskan Dog is a breed-in-development, meaning there is still an open stud book to ensure a robust gene pool while also working toward achieving the goals of the breed in terms of looks, temperament, and health.
-The breed is not yet recognized by the AKC or other FCI recognized registries.
-However, there are two reputable international registries utilized in North America, the Tamaskan Dog Register and the International Tamaskan Register along with a couple recognized breed registries in Europe (Tamaskan Germany and Tamaskan Netherlands).
+The Tamaskan Dog is a breed-in-development, meaning there is still an open stud book to ensure a robust gene pool while also working toward achieving the goals of the breed standard breed in terms of looks, temperament, and health.
+The breed is not yet recognized by the AKC or other FCI recognized registries; however, there are two reputable international registries utilized in North America, the Tamaskan Dog Register and the International Tamaskan Register along with a couple recognized breed registries in Europe (Tamaskan Germany and Tamaskan Netherlands).

 Because the Tamaskan still has an open stud book, this means that non-Tamaskan dogs can be approved as an outcross to contribute to the developing Tamaskan breed.
 Any outcrosses used in the Tamaskan breed must also go through the same rigorous health testing requirements as registered Tamaskan breeding dogs and must be approved by the registry committees of breeders.
 Any dogs used as outcrosses that are approved by the respective registries become "Foundation Dogs" of the Tamaskan breed.
-Offspring from outcross litters are considered G1 Tamaskan and are registered with the respective registries as such.
+Offspring from outcross litters are considered G1 Tamaskans and are registered with the respective registries as such.

 The Tamaskan Dog is a domestic nordic breed, often possessing traits associated with nordic breeds such as high energy, high prey drive, intelligence, and typically need both mental and physical stimulation and/or a job to be happy.
 Tamaskans are bred to be friendly, biddable, and happy to work in harness.